mantis8/IT8951/doc/IT8951/setVcom.md

 ```cpp
 Status setVcom(const float vcom);
 ```
 Sets the VCOM value.
-This operation should always be called before refreshing the display for the first time to ensure correct behavior.
+This function should always be called after the instantiating or a [reset](reset.md) to ensure correct behavior.
 The VCOM value is dependent on the used display and can be found on the connector.

 ## Parameters